zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 * Total body size should be that of a large laptop charger.
 * Maximum output power should be 25V / 2A on the primary output
-* Output will have CV/CC behavior
+* Output will have adjustable CV/CC behavior
 * Unit will have a small display and knobs/wheels/switches for control & adjustment
 * Output shall be fully isolated from line voltage
 * OPTIONAL: auxiliary 5V/3.3V / 500mA output